 Major Christine M. Taranto, USMC

-Major Christine Marie Taranto was born on 18 February 1985 in Savannah, Georgia.
-She was commissioned a second lieutenant in the United States Marine Corps in May 2007, having completed her Bachelors of Science in Economics at the United States Naval Academy.
+Major Christine Marie Taranto was commissioned a second lieutenant in the United States Marine Corps in May 2007, having completed her Bachelors of Science in Economics at the United States Naval Academy.

 Following The Basic School and Logistics Officer Course, she was assigned to Combat Logistics Regiment-17, Landing Support Company in May 2008.
 During this tour, her assignments included Landing Support Platoon Commander, Company Executive Officer Landing Support Company, Company Executive Officer Headquarters and Service Company, and Arrival/Departure Air Control Group Officer In Charge/Platoon Commander Combat Logistics Battalion-7 in support of Operation Iraqi Freedom.
 Additionally, she served as the Logistics Officer for Combat Logistics Battalion 13 on board the USS Comstock as part of the 13th Marine Expeditionary Unit in support of WESTPAC 11-1.